-According to new festival spokesman and comedian Arnaud Soly, the festival is a great way to bring people together, and he invites Montrealers to join him in discovering new games and supporting the city’s local libraries.
+According to new festival spokesmen and comedian Denis Drolet, the festival is a fun, unique experience, and they invite Montrealers to join them in discovering new games and supporting the city’s local libraries.

-Montreal Joue will host outdoor games and activities during the Nuit Blanche festivities, and will have an event on March 2 at Montreal City Hall.
-Fans of traditional board games can enjoy events such as the Jeu Society Montreal, which will be held at the Pierre-Charbonneau Centre March 8-10.
+Montreal Joue will host outdoor games and activities during the Nuit Blanche festivities, and will have an event on Feb 29 at la Grande Bibliothèque.

-The festival has grown immensely in popularity since it was launched in 2013; in the first year, there were 5,000 participants and last year there were 65,000.
+The popularity of this festival has grown immensely since it was launched in 2013; in the first year, there were 5,000 participants and last year there were 60,000.

-Most events are free and open to all ages, but some require advance registration to guarantee a spot.
+Most events are free and open to all ages, but some require advance registration.